BroadbandForum/usp/docs/specification/index.md

 This field contains a numeric code ([](#sec:error-codes)) indicating the type of error that caused the GetInstances to fail on this Path Name.
 A value of 0 indicates the Path Name could be read successfully.

-**[R-GIN.0]{}** - If the Controller making the Request does not have Read permission on an Object or Parameter used for matching through the `requested_path` field, any otherwise matched Object MUST be treated as if it is not present in the Agent’s Instantiated Data Model
+**[R-GIN.0]{}** - If the Controller does not have InstantiatedObj Read permission on an Object used for matching through the `requested_path` field, or if it does not have Read permission on any of the Parameters used in a search expression in the `requested_path`, any matched Object Instances MUST be treated as if they are not present in the Agent’s Instantiated Data Model.

 `string err_msg`